pfq/PFQ/INSTALL.md

 Then, to satisfy the the dependencies run:

-`cabal install --only-dep -j4 pfq-framework.cabal`
+`cabal install --only-dep --allow-newer -j4 pfq-framework.cabal`

 All the required libraries will be installed in the newly sandbox created.